talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 Specifically, some of the main properties of SRv6 that affect the security considerations are:

    *  SRv6 makes use of the SRH which is a new type of Routing Extension Header.
-Some of the security considerations of the SRH are discussed in [RFC5095] and [RFC8754].
+Some security considerations of the SRH are discussed in [RFC5095] and [RFC8754].

-   *  SRv6 consists of using the SRH on the IPv6 dataplane, and therefore known security considerations of IPv6 [RFC9099] are applicable to SRv6 as well.
+   *  SRv6 consists of using the SRH on the IPv6 data-plane, and therefore known security considerations of IPv6 [RFC9099] are applicable to SRv6 as well.

    *  While SRv6 uses what appear to be typical IPv6 addresses, the address space is processed differently by segment endpoints.
-      A typical IPv6 unicast address is comprised of a network prefix, host identifier, and a subnet mask.
+      A typical IPv6 unicast address is composed of a network prefix, host identifier, and a subnet mask.
       A typical SRv6 segment identifier (SID) is broken into a locator, a function identifier, and optionally, function arguments.
       The locator must be routable, which enables both SRv6 capable and incapable devices to participate in forwarding, either as normal IPv6 unicast or SRv6.
       The capability to operate in environments that may have gaps in SRv6 support allows the bridging of islands of SRv6 devices with standard IPv6 unicast routing.